How to find the right LVN for your needs?

 What are the types of LVNs you can hire?

 Even though the job role of an LVN remains the same as mentioned above, LVNs are categorized based on the work settings.
 When you hire an LVN, ensure he/she is experienced enough to work in your facility’s setting.
-Some of the different types of LVNs based on their roles and specializations are:

 • General LVN: They work in hospitals, primary care clinics, nursing homes, etc.